Elections in New York (state): Congressional delegation

 New York lost two congressional districts as a result of the 2010 census, and the 2012 elections resulted in the balance of the delegation being 21 Democrats and 6 Republicans; Democrats Dan Maffei and Sean Patrick Maloney respectively unseated Republican incumbents Ann Marie Buerkle and Nan Hayworth in the 24th, centered in Syracuse, and the 18th, in the Hudson Valley, while Republican Chris Collins defeated Hochul in western New York's 27th.
 Republicans made gains in 2014, defeating two incumbents and picking up one open seat.
 After no changes in 2016, Democrats defeated three Republican incumbents in 2018, as Max Rose won the Staten Island district, while Anthony Brindisi and Antonio Delgado were respectively elected to seats in Central New York and in the Hudson Valley.
 Notably, the three districts that flipped from Republican to Democratic in 2018 had all been won by Donald Trump two years earlier, however, Democrats then lost two of those seats in 2020.
 Democrats did suffer significant losses in New York in the 2022 elections, despite a red wave not occurring in much of the rest of the United States.
-Democrats were reduced to a 15-11 majority in the delegation, were completely shut out of Long Island, and held just four seats outside of New York City proper.
+Democrats were reduced to a 15–11 majority in the delegation, were completely shut out of Long Island, and held just four seats outside of New York City proper.

 This recent Democratic dominance may be explained by the exodus of non-Hispanic white voters to other parts of the country, in addition to the large influx of predominately Hispanic minorities to the state.
-With few exceptions, upstate New York and Long Island have historically been dominated by a moderate brand of Republicanism, similar to that of neighboring New England.
+With few exceptions, upstate New York and Long Island have historically been dominated by a moderate brand of Republicanism.
 Since the early 1990s, many voters in traditional Republican strongholds such as Long Island, Syracuse, and the Hudson Valley have voted for Democratic candidates at the national level.
 In addition to New York City, Democrats continue to do well around Rochester, Albany, and Buffalo, as they have done since the 1930s.
 New York City, for instance, has not been carried by a Republican presidential candidate since 1924.